Leg Pain and Sciatica

 Treatment For Sciatica

-The doctor will treat your sciatica by finding the location of nerve irritation, and can relieve the pressure on the nerve, allowing the body to heal itself naturally, without drugs or surgery.
+The doctor will treat your sciatica by finding the location of nerve irritation, and can relieve the pressure on the nerve, allowing the body to heal itself naturally.

 JA February 5, 2005